bobleung/next-supabase-base/WIP.md

      source pattern
    - All previously defined headers will now be applied to responses

-5. **Test Security Headers Implementation** ⚠️
+5. **Test Security Headers Implementation** ✅
-   - Run your application locally
+   - ✅ Ran application locally
-   - Use browser developer tools to verify headers are being applied
+   - ✅ Used curl to verify headers are being applied
-   - Consider using a security headers checking tool or service
+   - ✅ Confirmed all six security headers are present and correctly configured

-6. **Document the Implementation** ⚠️
+6. **Document the Implementation** ✅
-   - Update your security documentation to reflect the new headers
+   - ✅ Created detailed documentation in docs/security/headers.md
-   - Note any configuration decisions or trade-offs made
+   - ✅ Documented configuration decisions and trade-offs
-   - Mark the task as completed in your WIP.md file
+   - ✅ Updated WIP.md to mark this task as completed

 **Example Implementation:**